The Double Refuge ♒️ The Currents of Sumer

 In getting at the disparity between a negative and a positive view of the Mesopotamian contribution to world religion and culture, I use the writings of Peter Enns and Jean Bottéro (The Exegete & the Philologist).
 In Zero & Positive Sums, More Zero Sum, Gaming Out, The Bounty of Sumer & Akkad, Friendly Gods, and Again, Minus 1 Plus 1 I argue that Enns opens up perspectives inside the Bible, yet he also plays a zero-sum game: he uses the Mesopotamians to show how the Bible is an improved and better version of religion.
 As an agnostic I have to be open to the possibility that he’s right, yet when looking at religion from a historical perspective (like that of Bottéro) causes and effects don’t always lead to improvement.
 The Judaeo-Christian notion that polytheism evolved into monotheism is especially fraught with difficulties.

 In the realm of religion, as in the realm of literature, 1 + 1 seems a better formulation than -1 + 1.
-In the former, we end up with a greater sum, and in the latter we end up with nothing, having used one to cancel out the other, just as we have so often done with Judaism + Christianity, Christianity + Islam, Islam + Hinduism, etc.
+In the former, we end up with a greater sum, and in the latter we end up with nothing, having used one to cancel out the other.
+In doing so, we’ve engendered holy wars and crusades.

-Agnostics and students of comparative religion may well wonder why we bother playing a zero-sum game at all.
+Agnostics, mystics, and students of comparative religion wonder why we bother playing a zero-sum game at all.
 Why not see all religions and philosophies as open for business, liable to be experienced, yet still facets of one larger Reality that no one can define?
 Who here is confident enough to say what exactly God means or what exactly God wants to tell humanity?
 Who has a balance so finely calibrated that they can weigh one sacred text against another?
 Who can weigh the value of Reason versus Religion, the demonstrable knowledge of science versus the hidden knowledge of gnosticism?
-The agnostic finds this impossible, and opts for a positive-sum rather than a zero-sum perspective.
+The agnostic and the mystic find this impossible, and opt for a positive-sum rather than a zero-sum perspective.

 After looking at zero versus positive sum theology, I sum up my arguments and introduce the final pages in Rewind & Fast-Forward.
 I then look at the question of sin, the afterlife, and forgiveness — in Grace: The Most Positive Sum, Myths of Sin & Divinity, & Post & Other Scripts.
 Finally, I conclude with The Return of Enlil, a short story in which I conflate 2022 BC and 2022 AD, and in which the anger of Enlil and the compassion of Ea play out in the context of the Ukraine War.